 When you step in front of it, you breath overwhelmed by the impossible scale of it.
 Your vision goes tunnel right to the summit - just as this photograph -.
 You look up, probably as David searched the unreachable Goliath’s eyes right before battle.
 And then, you step into it.

 Her photographic work has been shown in several individual and collective international exhibitions ( Venice,Italy; Porto, Portugal; London, England; Paris, France;...).
-She has also travelled the world doing various editorials, and published in prestigious magazines focused primarily in environmental topics.
+She has also travelled the world doing various editorials, and published in prestigious magazines focused primarily in environmental topics, published in The Guardian, Time out, Huffingtonpost and most lately with a six day publication in El Pais Newspaper on draught problematics in Spain.

 She has also received several grants for art residencies in France and Germany and has been awarded in international photography contests.